Ma-Marcinowski/Identificational-Model/README.md

   * However:

-    * There second layer is split - among 4012 unrestricted 84 restricted neurons (in terms of features extracted) - later concatenated and fed to the output layer.
+    * There second layer is split - among 4012 unrestricted and 84 restricted neurons (in terms of features extracted) - later concatenated and fed to the output layer;

+    * The above leayers are relu and sigmoid activated.

 * #### 6.2.
 Hyperparameteres (all training updates available at the /Logs/Model_v2.0_Log.csv):